Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 \subsection{Unlikely intersections and fields of definition}

 The main new result used in the proof of Theorem \ref{finiteness} is a way of understanding the zeroes of certain transcendental functions (iterated integrals) on higher dimensional varieties.
-Kim's method works by constructing, under certain Galois cohomological assumptions, certain locally analytic transcendental (Coleman) functions on $\prod _{v|p}\mathcal{X}(\mathcal{O}_v )$ whose zero locus contains $\mathcal{X}(\mathbb{Z}_p \otimes \mathcal{O}_K )_{S,n} $, and proving that their set of common zeroes.
+Kim's method works by constructing, under certain Galois cohomological assumptions, certain nontrivial locally analytic transcendental (Coleman) functions on $\prod _{v|p}\mathcal{X}(\mathcal{O}_v )$ whose zero locus contains $\mathcal{X}(\mathcal{O}_{K,S} )$.
 Since Coleman functions have only finitely many zeroes on $\mathcal{X}(\mathbb{Z}_p )$, this proves finiteness when $K=\Q $.

 Over number fields, $\prod _{v|p} \mathcal{X}(\mathcal{O}_v )$ is no longer one dimensional and hence the problem is to rule out that these functions conspire to have many zeroes in common.
 In this paper we resolve this problem by proving a foundational result (Proposition \ref{unlikely_intersection}) on unlikely intersections for iterated integrals.
 In the abelian case, the main unlikely intersection result (Proposition \ref{unlikely_intersection}) is a straightforward consequence of the Ax--Schanuel theorem for abelian varieties.